 Don't Fail to Scan the Classified ad.
-Column Today.

-26 PAGES-LAST EDITION
+Column Today, 26 PAGES-LAST EDITION

 Justice Dowling Orders Him Committed to the Mattewan Asylum for the Criminal Insane-Term is Indefinite-His Discharge Would be Dangerous to Public Safety-Attorney Littleton Filed an Exception to the Decision.

 senger no one was allowed to leave the

 chamber until the proceedings were

 over.
 Thaw was commanded to stand

 up and face the jurors, as they in turn

 "Jurors, look upon the defendant;

-defendant, look you upon the jurors,"
+defendant, look you upon the jurors,'

-"Gentlemen of the jury, have you

-"We have," said Foreman Grem-

-"What say you, is the defendant

 great demonstration was in progress

-o'clock and went to his chamber.
+Thaw was taken from the prison to

+mind one particular juror whose name

+I shall not mention.
+But no one who

+has followed the trial with any degree

+of interest can have failed to notice
-the significant glances this juror ex-

-changed with a member of the prose-

-cution.
-This was particularly notice-

-able at the conclusion of Mr. Little-
+the significant glances this juror exchanged with a member of the prosecution.
+This was particularly noticeable at the conclusion of Mr. Little-

 Justice Dowling has committed

 Harry K. Thaw to Matteawan asylum

 for the criminal insane and ordered him

 taken there at once for an indefinite

 period.
-Justice Dowling said he deem-

-ed Thaw's discharge would be danger-
+Justice Dowling said he deemed Thaw's discharge would be danger.

+Atty.
+Littleton filed an exception to

+Justice Dowling decision in retaining

+Thaw in custody and committing him

 At the request of the defendant's

 counsel, Justice Dowling has delayed

 the execution of the order committing

 Thaw to the asylum until 3 p. m. to

 allow counsel to confer as to whether

 or not a writ of habeas corpus will be

 sued out to have his sanity tested by a

 commission before he is taken away to

 The jurymen all refused to divulge

+e prisoner's mother, who was waiting her apartments in the Hotel Lor-ine, she said: "Thank God, my son is saved!
+I am

+VALUE TO RAILROADS

-the secrets of their deliberations fur-
+the secrets of their deliberations furwere called to their feet.

-ther than to say that 14 ballots were

-Thaw was taken from the prison to

-were called to their feet.

 agreed upon a verdict?"

 guilty or not guilty?"

-mission of the charge.'
+mission of the charge."

 behind the big oaken doors.